 Speaking of carseats, my friend was recently out for a walk with her children and was hit by a careless driver!
 She needed legal representation.
 A single-vehicle accident requires a certain level of legal knowledge to deal with.
 This is what my friend needed to get the compensation she deserved.
 She decided to do some searching for the right legal representation and thankfully found a lawyer that was very sympathetic and supportive throughout the case.

 All I had wanted was something sweet!
 And, this is what I get?!
 Two kids completely off their heads and all because I bought one single $4.80 cup of citrus flavored sorbet to share between the three of us.
 “Man“, I though, “What the hell was in that stuff?!
 And, WHY was it four dollars and eighty cents?!”
 Four dollars and eighty cents is budget breaking for a stay at home mom.
-I STILL haven’t told my husband about it, although he’ll know about it now, after readying this (sorry honey).
+Its ok for my friend who recently got a lovely new car thanks to the good folks at Money Expert who helped her find a great car loan for her but I STILL haven’t told my husband about it, although he’ll know about it now, after reading this (sorry honey).
 All because I wanted something sweet!
 All for that cup of ice with sugar and flavors and colors whose ingredient names are probably un-pronouncable.
 That ‘stuff‘ that made my kids go bonkers.
 WHAT.
 WAS.
 I. THINKING?!

 Maybe I should have taken a rain check on my sweet tooth craving that afternoon.
 Surely there are better foods out there, right?
 How about a grape?
 So, today, I bought some grapes… after I bought them, I cast a glance at the sign that said ‘Prodcut of USA’ (We’re in Australia).
 “Great!
 I thought, there goes my carbon footprint.”
 Not to mention, my 14 month old daughter developed a rash almost instantly after eating them (I’m thinking it’s because of some pesticides that they spray because she doesn’t a rash with organic grapes)… So… what the hell should I eat?!!
 How about a tomato?
 My daughter loves slicing up a tomato and putting salt on it.